-Pursuant to the charter school contract with the District, the District withholds an administrative fee of up to 2% of the qualifying revenues of the School.
-For the year ended June 30, 2024, administrative fees withheld by the School District totaled \$1,027.
+Pursuant to the Charter School contract with the School District, the District withholds an administrative fee of 5% of the qualifying revenues of the School.
+For the year ended June 30, 2024, administrative fees withheld by the School District totaled \$17,121.